MotionLab-Anonymous/MotionLab/README.md

 The results should be placed as shown in Folder Structure, including [motion_encoder.ckpt, motionclip.pth.tar, motionflow.ckpt](https://drive.google.com/drive/folders/1ph3otOlYqINvwFuvrt92nvzypZDs4haj?usp=drive_link).

 ## Demo the MotionLab
-You should first check the configure in ./configs/config_rfmotion.yaml
+FFMPEG is necessary for exporting videos, otherwise only SMPL mesh can be exported.

-Importantly, the checkpoint and tasks of demo are assigned by:
+You should first check the configure in ./configs/config_rfmotion.yam, to assign the checkpoint and task:

       DEMO:
         TYPE: "text" # for text-based motion generation; alongside "sourcetext", "sourcehint", "hint", "inbetween", "style"